Bird's eye chili: Cooking

 Bird's eye chili with fish sauce and lime juice is served with a multitude of Thai dishes.

 In Indonesian cuisine, these chilis are widely used in a variety of dishes and sambals.
 The whole green bird's eye chili is also eaten raw as a side dish for gorengan (deep-fried foods).

 In Vietnamese cuisine, these chilis are used in soups, salads, and stir-fried dishes.
 They are also put in a wide variety of sauces, pastes, and marinades, used as a condiment or eaten raw, both fresh and dried.

 In Thai cuisine, these chilis are highly valued for their fruity taste and extreme spiciness.
 They are extensively used in many Thai dishes, such as in Thai curries and in Thai salads, green as well as the ripe red chilis; or they can just be eaten raw on the side, with for instance, khao kha mu (stewed pork trotter served with rice).

-It is also used in Indian cuisine, and is natively knowns as Kanthari chili.
+It is also used in Indian cuisine, and is natively known as Kanthari chili.